Masters of the Twinny.

 July 1981.
 At the start of the Thruster revolution, twin fins were the go across the planet.

 Inevitably a deep Atlantic low adorned Supers with a high calibre swell to match the buzz team in town.
-The lasting impression of that week was how long Timpo held onto those bottom turns with two fins and sometimes only one in the water.
+The lasting impression for me that week was how long Timpo held onto those bottom turns with two fins and sometimes only one in the water.

 Nowadays evergreen fishes and the retro twin fin in the hands of Asher Pacer https://www.youtube.com/watch?v=B-b-GiMdOug https://www.youtube.com/watch?v=l7a57AyuWFI, Dave Rashovitch and Craig Anderson https://www.youtube.com/watch?v=dSxzdXky3w0 are relevant but more importantly a lot of fun.